-- The amount and timing of benefits expected to be derived in the future from the developed assets and the expected economic life of the developed assets are substantially the same.
+- The amount and timing of benefits expected from the developed assets and the expected economic life of the developed assets are substantially the same.

 - Based on historical experience and current intentions, once completed, the product (if ever transferred) would be transferred in one worldwide arrangement.

 - Advertising and selling costs will be managed from the perspective of a global brand, not the individual jurisdictions where the product is sold.

 None of these factors are individually determinative, and the assessment should be based on the facts and circumstances specific to each situation.

 Example BCG 8-4 illustrates making a determination of whether acquired in-process research and development should be measured and recognized as a single asset or multiple assets.